Tufin/oasdiff/README.md

 ## Notes
 1. Output Formats
-The default output format, YAML, provides a full view of all diff details.
+   - The default output format, YAML, provides a full view of all diff details.
+     Note that no output in YAML format signifies that the diff is empty, or, in other words, there are no changes.
-Other formats, text, markdown and HTML, provide a partial view of the diff.
+   - Other formats: text, markdown and HTML, are designed to be more user-friendly by providing only the most important parts of the diff, in a simplified format.
-If you see the need for additional details in any format, please open an issue.
+     If you wish to include additional details in non-YAML formats, please open an issue.

 2. Paths vs. Endpoints
 OpenAPI Specification has a hierarchial model of [Paths](https://swagger.io/specification/#paths-object) and [Operations](https://swagger.io/specification/#operation-object) (HTTP methods).